 Good image quality

 We tested this model and the results revealed that color fidelity was very correct in standard mode and excellent in movie mode.
-This is a constant value for a lot of modern televisions that we verified for our analysis.
+This is a constant value for a lot of modern televisions that we tested for our reviews.
 For almost all of these devices, the standard mode forces blue for vivid and flattering, while the Cinema Mode reduces brightness and balances the three primary colors, with a very pleasant color fidelity.
 Comparing these models to the LG 47LEX8, the latter does a very good job, with an impressive quality of the image and stunning contrast ratio.

-For our benchmarks we used a technique specially developed to check the black / white levels and the speed necessary for this job.
-This is a very severe benchmark for any TV, but is effective because it shows the limits of local dimming.
+For our tests we used a technique specially developed to check the black / white levels and the speed necessary for this job.
+This is a very severe test for any TV, but is effective because it shows the limits of local dimming.
 LEDs get lit behind white areas contaminate dark areas closest to the white points.
-However, blacks weren’t perfect in our benchmarks, but they were better than on a lot of TVs tested in the same manner.
+However, blacks weren’t perfect in our tests, but they were better than on a lot of TVs tested in the same manner.
 In video mode transitions are often more progressive with the light and the effect of glowing is much weaker (almost not visible in fact).
 The contrast ratio perceived by the eye is almost perfect.
 Anyway, we can see that the rest of the colors are very vibrant.
 Technically speaking, the best solution is to have an LED for each pixel to obtain a perfect local dynamic contrast.
 Actual technology is not able to do this, but the 47LEX8 uses 2160 LEDs for the best results.

 Weak view angle for the screen

-In our benchmarks, the display delivered a maximum brightness of about 210 cd / m2.
+In our tests, the display delivered a maximum brightness of about 210 cd / m2.
 The results showed that we had to look at the TV in a little light if we wanted to see images in the best of conditions.
 A pleasant surprise is that the model from LG called the 47LEX8 consumes little energy for its size.
 In fact, the real values of energy consuming are about 95 W in operation and less than 0.1 W in standby mode.
 A con for this TV is the horizontal viewing angles of the IPS.
-In our benchmarks, visibility was up to the 58 ° from the right / left direction.
+In our tests, visibility was up to the 58 ° from the right / left direction.
 This is a medium value for the actual LCD TVs, but we expect more from the 47LEX8.
 Seeing that it’s a high-end product and all that.

-We can say that we have here an interesting TV that innovates by combining IPS panel and LED backlight.
+After this test we can say that we have here an interesting TV that innovates by combining IPS panel and LED backlight.
 Other features included in the default configuration are a good way to make this model a real success for LG.
 The quality of the provided image is excellent, with great contrast.
 For this price (about 5000 euros) we expected an image a little brighter.
 If you aren’t satisfied with that, for the same price you can choose a larger plasma TV upscale.
 Advantages of plasma technology are better 3D and better results with wider viewing angles.